Implicit Bonded Discrete Element Method with Manifold Optimization: Implementation Details

 \subsection{Preconditioned Conjugate Gradient}

-To efficiently solve large sparse symmetric systems of the form $Hess^{'} f(x_k)$, we make use of the preconditioned conjugate gradient method.
+The preconditioned conjugate gradient method is employed to efficiently solve large sparse symmetric systems of the form $\Hess f(x_k)$.
 Specifically, we employ an algebraic multigrid (AMG) precondition to facilitate fast and accurate solutions.
-Similar to the approach described in \cite{gast2015optimization}, we initially do not require full accuracy in the beginning steps, and therefore we use the relative error as a termination criterion for the conjugate gradient method.
-This relative error is calculated as follows:
+Similar to \cite{gast2015optimization}, the absolute error is not explicitly managed in the beginning steps, and instead the relative error is taken as a termination criterion for the conjugate gradient method.
+This relative error is calculated as:

-The performance benefits of using the AMG precondition, in conjunction with the relative error termination criterion, lead to efficient and accurate solutions for large sparse symmetric systems.
+The AMG preconditioning in conjunction with the relative error termination criterion lead to efficient and accurate solutions for large sparse symmetric systems.